-The Sydney Harbour Bridge is one of the largest steel arches in the world, and it was opened in the year 1932 and its length of the bridge is 503 metres, and the height of the bridge is 134 metres.
+The Sydney Harbour Bridge is one of the largest steel arches in the world, and it was opened in the year 1932 with its main arch span of 503 metres (total length 1,149 metres), rising 134 metres above sea level.
 It joins the north and south banks of Sydney Harbour, which provide breathtaking panoramic views of the city skyline and the world-renowned Sydney Opera House.

-The engineering masterpiece, this ship was created by a renowned engineer known as Dr J.J.C.
-Bradfield, and it was made by a workforce of more than 1,400 workers using more than six million rivets and weighing 53,000 tonnes of steel.
+The engineering masterpiece, this ship was created by a bridge designed by chief engineer J.J.C.
+Bradfield, and it was made by a workforce of more than 1,400 workers using more than six million rivets and weighing 52,800 tonnes of steelwork.
 The bridge is jokingly referred to as the Coathanger due to its unique form and is still one of the main symbols of the Sydney skyline.

 Fun Fact: The Sydney Harbour Bridge widens and narrows by as much as 18 centimetres in a day in response to changes in temperature.